thomasythuang/BostonText/README.md

 BostonText
 ==========

-BostonText converts ordinary text on the web pages you visit with the words that a true Bostonian would say
+BostonText is a Chrome extension that converts ordinary text on the web pages you visit into the words that a true Bostonian would say

 EXAMPLES:
 "Car Park" -> "Cah Pahk"